mtassia/Homolog_identification/README.md

 ### USAGE:
 **NOTE:** For ease of use, all requisite programs should be installed into `$PATH` before using EXTRACT_HOMOLOGS2.

 **REQUIRED:** For the program to run properly, all searchable datasets should be translated prior to running the pipeline (commonly, we use `TransDecoder` - but program preference is up to the user).
 Additionally, a renaming template (`-n`) and list of target homologs (`-T`) must be provided (see examples in this distribution).
-Finally, protein datasets must have the `.fasta` extension.
+Finally, protein datasets must have the `.fasta` extension and `-s` argument must terminate with `/`.

 **EXAMPLE COMMAND:**
 ```